 Catching Japan’s bullet train is rather like going into space.
 Once you’ve taken your seat inside the sleek, needle-nosed shuttle, the cabins pressurise momentarily for high-speed travel and then shoot off silently, to reach speeds of up to 320kmph.
 This is the pinnacle of domestic engineering: the most advanced form of transport a normal person can hope to experience.
 Gliding from Tokyo to Kyoto, you’ll get fantastic views of iconic Mount Fuji – and advanced warning on the approach as everyone rushes to the window with their camera phones.

-The vast desert between Adelaide and Perth is as close to ‘magnificent desolation’ as you can get on this planet.
-Parched red earth stretches from horizon to horizon, dotted with gnarly gum trees, the odd flock of sheep, and kangaroos and emus aplenty.
+The desert between Adelaide and Perth is as close to ‘magnificent desolation’ as you can get on this planet.
+Parched red earth dotted with gnarly gum trees, the odd sheep, and kangaroos and emus aplenty.
 Haunting, yes; boring, no - especially on board the Indian Pacific train from Perth to Sydney.

-With food and wine sourced from Australia’s finest food and wine regions (eg Hunter Valley, Barossa, Margaret River), the trip is frequently lauded as one of Australia’s greatest culinary experiences.
-Stay in a Gold Service sleeper cabin and you can stretch out in comfort as you travel through the night-time desert wilderness.
-The journey includes a stop at Rawlinson for dinner under the stars - an unforgettable experience.
+With food and wine sourced from Australia’s best regions (Hunter Valley, Barossa, Margaret River), this is one of Australia’s greatest culinary journeys.
+Stay in a Gold Service sleeper cabin and stretch out in comfort as you travel through the night-time wilderness.
+Stop at Rawlinson to experience dinner under a million stars.

-Travel Across Australia by Train and experience the beauty of the Nullarbor for yourself.
+Travel Across Australia on the Historic India Pacific Train and experience the beauty of the Nullarbor for yourself.